FaaDiiL/arbetsprov/README.md

 #### fetchTickerDatasetBySymbol("FB")

-Takes a ticker-sybmol of Type("string") and returns a json response like the one above.
+Takes a ticker symbol of Type("string") and returns a json response like the one above.

 #### You can read more about the API on the links below